datacarpentry/datacarpentry.github.io/pages/lessons.md

 ### <a id="image-analysis-curriculum"></a> Image analysis Curriculum

-Groups at Stanford, Doane College and attendees of the ImageXD meeting have piloted ideas for curriculum in teaching image analysis.
+Groups at Stanford, Doane College, and attendees of the ImageXD meeting have piloted ideas for curriculum in teaching image analysis.
 There is not yet one set of lessons under active development.
 Development is planned for 2018.

 If you are interested in following or being involved in development of this curriculum, please sign up for the [image-analysis-curriculum email list](https://carpentries.topicbox.com/groups/curriculum-image)